Dimitri Alexandrovich Obolensky: Life

 On 22 Sep 1905 Obolensky married firstly, in Berlin, Countess Helene Bobrinsky (1885–1937), daughter of Count Alexander Alexandrovich Bobrinsky.
 They had two sons and a daughter: Alexander, born 1906, Andrei (1907–1969), and Helena (1909–1978).
 Their son Andrei grew up to be a notable chess player.

 As a landowner, Obolensky led "a country life reminiscent of Turgenev's tales" and as well as being a marshal of the nobility was a lover of nature, a patriot and an improver.
 When news came of the Austro-Hungarian monitor bombardment of the Serbian city of Belgrade beginning on 29 July 1914, Obolensky spoke stirringly to the peasants on his estate of the need for war, and they reacted enthusiastically.
 He later learned that his hearers had understood him to mean Belgorod near Kharkiv, which held the relics of the recently glorified Saint Ioasaph.

-During Wolrd War I, Obolensky's marriage broke down and in 1916 it ended in a divorce.
+During World War I, Obolensky's marriage broke down and in 1916 it ended in a divorce.
 On 18 July 1917 he married secondly, in Moscow, Countess Maria Shuvalova (1894–1973), a daughter of Count Paul Pavlovich Shuvalov and Countess Alexandra Ilaryonovna Vorontzova-Dashkova.
 Three weeks later, on 7 August 1917, Obolensky's mother died in Moscow.
 The October Revolution began on 25 October (Old Style), or 7 November (New Style) with an armed insurrection in Petrograd.
 On 26 November Obolensky's father, who by then was at Essentuki, died there.
 However, Obolensky and his wife were still in Petrograd when their son Dimitri was born there on 19 March/1 April 1918.